farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 ### Task 5 – Set up Microsoft 365 User Accounts and Groups

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Enterprise Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.
+When you log in as Holly for the first time, you will be required to change her password, since you configured this option in the earlier task when you created Holly's user account.

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
-As Holly Dickson, Adatum's Enterprise Admin, you have selected the following users to help you with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.
+As Holly Dickson, Adatum's Enterprise Admin, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

 Each user is a key member of your pilot project team.
 While their user accounts are already present in Microsoft 365, you need to configure their passwords so that they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
+You will assign **Pa55w.rd** as their user password, just as you will do with Holly when you sign in.
 You also need to add a Microsoft 365 group that will be used in a later lab exercise.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task, and you should be signed into Microsoft 365 as the **MOD Administrator**. <br/>

 	On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **MOD Administrator** window that appears, select **Sign out.** <br/>

-	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for your current tab.
+	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for the **Sign out** tab.
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Once you're signed out of the MOD Administrator account, take a moment and close all other browser tabs except for the **Sign out** tab.

 2. In your Microsoft Edge browser, in the **Sign out** tab, enter the following URL in the address bar to sign back into Microsoft 365: **https://portal.office.com**.

-3. In the **Pick an account** window, only the tenant admin account (the admin@xxxxxZZZZZZ.onmicrosoft.com account) that you just logged out from appears.
+3. In the **Pick an account** window, only the tenant admin account (the admin@xxxxxZZZZZZ.onmicrosoft.com account) that you just logged out from (the MOD Administrator's account) appears.
 Select **Use another account**.

 4. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

-5. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.
+5. In the **Enter password** window, enter the tenant admin account's password and then select **Sign in**.

 6. If a **Welcome to your new Office, Holly** window appears, there's no option to close it.
 Instead, to the right of the window, select the right arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.